 Like employer branding, employee branding efforts feed back into how your company is seen by people who might apply to work for you, as well as your existing and potential customers.

 Organizations with a strong employee brand have the ability to turn their employees into powerful brand ambassadors.
-They are also more likely to improve employee loyalty, contribute to solid brand reputation management, increase employee motivation levels, and attract and secure the right talent.
+They are also more likely to improve employee loyalty, contribute to solid brand reputation management, increase employee motivation levels, contribute to customer experience management, and attract and secure the right talent.

 Encourage Employees to Become Brand Ambassadors